ABSE is a great way to start at Lane. Good thinking, Titan!

 In addition to our college preparation classes, ABSE has several resources available to help you transition to college classes once you're academically ready.

-- Attend Lane's GED Preparation program at least 40 hours over the course of a 10-week period and complete pre- and post-testing
+- Attend Lane’s GED Preparation classes or ABSE College Ready Cohort at least 40 hours in a 10-week period

-- Complete the GED Tuition Waiver Application and submit it for consideration within 3 terms of completing the GED
+- Complete the GED Tuition Waiver Application and submit it for consideration within 3 terms of completing the ABSE program.

 Scholarship Opportunities at Lane - The Lane Community College Foundation offers many scholarship opportunities for students.